thisis239141495/thisis239141495.github.io/_pages/about.md

 ---
 Hi!
 I am Yitong Wang, also go by Winnie.

-As a sophomore at Vanderbilt University, pursuing double majors in Mathematics and Computer Science with minors in Data Science and Economics, I have broad interests in operations research, particularly in machine learning for combinatorial optimization.
+As a sophomore at Vanderbilt University, pursuing double majors in Mathematics and Computer Science, I have broad interests in operations research, particularly in machine learning for combinatorial optimization.
 I am also an advanced algorithm enthusiast.

 In personal life, I am passionate about playing soccer and tennis, solving sudoku and GeoGuessr, building LEGO and photographing.
 I am proudly an Arsenal fan since I was 10.